 You should be careful to avoid the loss or theft of your passport.
 Travellers are likely to experience significant delays and expense arranging replacement travel documents in Belize where there is no resident Australian mission.

 Australians are required to pay an additional fee to have their passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Belize has an ongoing border dispute with neighbouring Guatemala.
 You are advised to use only officially recognised border crossings when travelling between the two countries.

 Driving in Belize can be hazardous due to poor roads and vehicles, local driving practices including drink driving, and inadequate street lighting.
 Road traffic accidents are common.
 Be especially careful of bicycles as cyclists commonly disregard traffic laws and run red lights.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.